jwwg/ultimatesnake/README.md

 # Poker Serpent

-A modern twist on the classic Snake game, combining elements of poker and strategic gameplay.
+Snake has evolved and is now playing poker.

 ## Setup